- Sometimes, it's best to pick a haircut and style based on your hair type instead of following the latest trends.

 As fun as it can be to try all of the latest and greatest haircut trends, sometimes the best move is to pick a hairstyle option that's right for your hair type.
-If you have fine hair, which many people naturally do, there are certain styles that can add volume and fake the look of fullness.
+If you have fine hair, which many people naturally do, there are certain haircuts for thin hair to add volume and fake the look of fullness.
 But first, it's important to get one thing clear: having naturally fine hair is not the same as having "thinning" hair.
-If your hair type is categorized as fine, it doesn't mean that there isn't a lot of it: it just means the width of a single strand is on the smaller side.
+If your hair type is categorized as fine, it doesn't mean there isn't a lot of it; it just means the width of a single strand is on the smaller side.

-What Are the Best Haircuts For Thin Hair?
+Best Haircuts For Thin Hair

 If you do want to keep your hair longer, all of the hairstylists emphasized the importance of adding layers — but not too many.
-"Volume is achieved with shorter layers being lighter and creating a different shape within a cut," said Schaefering.
+"Volume is achieved with shorter layers being lighter and creating a different shape within a cut," Schaefering says.
 "When hair is overlayered, it has the tendency to fall flatter unless there is more of a curl pattern or wave in the hair.
 Seamless layers are a great way to add body and volume without cutting out too much of the hair through layering."